viniciusaro/dart-composable-architecture/README.md

-# The Composable Architecture - Dart
+# The Composable Architecture - Dart (experimental)

 Port of [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA, for short) for the [Dart Language](https://dart.dev) and [Flutter Framework](https://flutter.dev).